-- Faculty Fellows will be expected to coordinate, lead, and complete meetings in between workshops with individual faculty within their college(s) to accomplish the given task.
+- Faculty Fellows will be expected to coordinate, lead, and complete individual meetings in between workshops with faculty within their college(s) to accomplish the given tasks.

-- Faculty Fellows are responsible for collecting, approving and submitting completed deliverables to the Career Center for all faculty within their college(s).
+- Faculty Fellows are responsible for collecting, approving, and submitting completed deliverables to the Career Center for all faculty within their assigned college(s).

 - Faculty Participants will receive a $500 RIA deposit.

-- The Skills Infusion Program is limited to one semester and includes three large group workshops and no more than two independent meetings with their Faculty Fellow.
+- The Skills Infusion Program is limited to one semester and includes three, required large group workshops and no more than two independent meetings with their Faculty Fellow throughout the semester.